thomasbrueggemann/echolot.js/README.md

 ## Usage

 ```
-echolot ./test
+echolot /var/www
 ```

-Where *test* is the folder that contains all your PM2 apps/subfolders.
+Where */var/www* is the folder that contains all your PM2 apps/subfolders.

 ## To-do